-Net loss for the three months ended March 31, 2018 of \$2,948,479 was primarily due to one time listing fee of \$2,318,018.
+Comprehensive loss for the three months ended March 31, 2019 of \$1,510,680 was primarily due to general and administrative expenses of \$1,437,481 and a translation adjustment expense of \$373,317.

 The Company's revenues and operating results may vary from quarter to quarter as a result of a variety of factors, some of which are outside of the Company's control, including seasonality and cyclicality.